Tonix Pharmaceuticals Holding Corp. (TNXP) Is Now En Route to Higher Prices

 Sponsored

-The stock witnessed a -42.66% gain in the last 1 month and extending the period to 3 months gives it a -60.61%, and is -11.19% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.12% over the week and 7.79% over the month.
+The stock witnessed a -28.37% gain in the last 1 month and extending the period to 3 months gives it a -52.13%, and is 3.17% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.15% over the week and 7.86% over the month.

 Tonix Pharmaceuticals Holding Corp.
 (TNXP) Analyst Forecasts